Amsterdam

 .

-This collection, titled Straight Up plays homage to the kid lying in the grass except in this case looking straight up in city environments.
-Every city in the world has a unique skyline defined by its architecture and landscape.
-Photographing these cities with the camera leveled and pointed straight up, provides a way to compare them.
-The resulting images show open spaces between buildings, lamp posts, street signs, trees, etc., and create unique shapes.
+Straight Up is a collection that pays homage to the child lying in the grass, but here, we look skyward from within cityscapes.
+Every city has a unique skyline, shaped by its architecture and landscape.
+By photographing these cities with the camera leveled and pointed straight up, we reveal new perspectives.
+The resulting images capture the open spaces between buildings, streetlights, signs, and trees, transforming them into striking, abstract forms.

-These shapes repeat, subtly change, and create a cadence of visual forms, familiar yet distinct for each city.
-Grouping these images together forms a type of language—a spatial fingerprint—that reflect the history, culture, economics, and needs of the city reflected in its built environment.
-Each city is photographed in the same manner and as the viewpoints are exactly the same, images within and between cities are easily compared.
-It’s a microcosm of the familiar skyline, accessible to anyone who stops, looks up, and takes note.
+These shapes repeat, subtly shift, and create a rhythmic visual language, a bit familiar yet distinct for each city.
+Grouping these images forms a kind of spatial fingerprint, reflecting the history, culture, economics, and needs of the city through its built environment.
+With each city photographed in the same way, cities are easily compared, revealing the microcosms of skylines accessible to anyone who stops, looks up, and takes notice.

-The concept for Straight Up, born in New York City, has now grown to encompass twenty-four cities in thirteen countries.
-New images are posted in the blog section of the site demonstrating this concept further.
-Images presented in the portfolio link above are selects for certain cities which represent a quick but small selection of this entire body of work.
+The concept for Straight Up, born in New York City, now spans thirty-five cities across fifteen countries.
+New images are posted regularly in the stories section and Instagram, further expanding on this concept.
+The portfolio link above showcases select images from certain cities, offering a glimpse into this growing body of work.

 Cameron R Neilson started his photography career at an early age in Portland, Oregon, watching his dad make prints in a home color darkroom.
 By the age of ten Neilson was processing his own film and making prints.
 Early in his freelance career, Neilson learned the intricacies of portrait, fashion, and product photography.
 After college, Neilson moved to Jackson Hole, WY where his commercial work gained global recognition for architecture photography.
 In 2008, Neilson moved his photography studio to New York.
 Neilson continues to focus on architecture and commercial photography which can be seen at www.cameronrneilson.com.
 If you are looking for Neilson’s Yellowstone Abstract landscape photography series, please click here.